-The standard Quick Report functionality can be modified to meet individual test profile needs to help with test report efficiency.
+The standard Quick Report functionality can be modified to meet the needs of an individual test profile and helps with test report efficiency.

 One of the nice features about the Quick Report feature (generated by clicking on the “Report” button at the top of the VibrationVIEW screen) is that once you select the information or add text to a field, it is retained with the test profile that created the data.
 Using this technology, we can easily develop a custom Quick Report form to aid in the problem at hand.

 Get familiar with the location and functionality of the Quick Report HTML files and the associated report.
 They can be found in C:\VibrationVIEW\Templates\Shock\QuickReports (if you are doing this for some other test mode, select the appropriate folder).
 In this directory, you will find a file named “QuickReport.htm” and another file named “QuickReport.rtf”.
 The .htm file is the form and the .rtf file is the associated report.

 - Step 2